getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 The constants or data
 *********************

 A list of constants could also be given to the ``ga_worspace`` object.
 The rule are the same as for the variables but no test function can be associated to constants and there is no symbolic differentiation with respect to constants.
 Scalar constants are often defined to represent the coefficients which intervene in constitutive laws.
-Additionally, constants can be some scalar/vector/tensor fields defined on integration points via a ``im_data` object (for instance for some implementation of the approximation of consttutive laws such as plasticity).
+Additionally, constants can be some scalar/vector/tensor fields defined on integration points via a ``im_data`` object (for instance for some implementation of the approximation of constitutive laws such as plasticity).

 Test functions